-Premises/Permit Type Number of premises 2018 Number of premises 2021 Comments Betting 17 12 18+ Bingo 2 2 18+ Adult Gaming Centre 6 6 18+ Family Entertainment Centre 4 3 Mixed access with 18+ segregated area Registered Members Club 26 18 Licensed Premises 9 2 Licensed premises with more than 2 machines Licensed Premises 83 66 Automatic entitlement for two machines Family Entertainment centre (permit) 12 5 Typically Seaside venues -all age access Porthcawl is a seaside location and a number of the arcades referred to are located in this area.
-All ages can access these venues Total Number of premises where gambling available 159 114
+Premises/Permit Type Number of premises 2018 Number of premises 2021 Number of premises 2024 Comments Betting 17 12 10 18+ Bingo 2 2 2 18+ Adult Gaming Centre 6 6 3 18+ Family Entertainment Centre 4 3 2 Mixed access with 18+ segregated area Registered Members Club 26 18 23 Licensed Premises 9 2 10 Licensed premises with more than 2 machines Licensed Premises 83 66 71 Automatic entitlement for two machines Family Entertainment centre (permit) 12 5 7 Typically, Seaside venues -all age access Porthcawl is a seaside location and a number of the arcades referred to are located in this area.
+All ages can access these venues Total Number of premises where gambling available 159 114 128

-There were 120 local groups and societies registered to conduct lotteries for fundraising purposes, which has decreased to @68.
+There were 68 local groups and societies registered to conduct lotteries for fundraising purposes, which has increased to 86.

 The authority does not maintain statistics on the impact of gambling on the locality.
 Attention is drawn however, to the Annual Report of the Chief Medical Officer for Wales which has highlighted the call for further research on the impact of gambling on health.
-Whilst there is no specific detail or policy impact on the 2021 consultation, stakeholders should be aware of this local development in Wales.
+Whilst there is no specific detail or policy impact on the 2024 consultation, stakeholders should be aware of this local development in Wales.
 The report is available at: